Environment | In harmony with nature

 Leveraging big data for optimal rubber planting

-In order to find a solution to decouple business growth from its environmental impact and resource consumption, the Group is working on research and development to improve the efficiency of farms producing Para rubber tree-derived natural rubber, which is currently used to produce tires.
+In order to help decouple business growth from its environmental impact and resource consumption, the Group is working on research and development to improve the efficiency of farms producing Para rubber tree-derived natural rubber, which is currently used to produce tires.

-In January 2021, Bridgestone Corporation announced that it has developed a system that seeks optimal tree planting plan over more than 30 years.
-Rubber tree plantations use different clones of trees over vast areas and face many different management issues, such as how to optimize the number of trees in a planting area and harvest procedures.
+In January 2021, Bridgestone Corporation announced that it had developed a system that seeks to achieve a plan for optimal tree planting over more than 30 years.
+Rubber tree plantations use different tree clones over vast areas and face many different management issues, such as how to optimize the number of trees in a planting area and harvest procedures.
 In consultation with the Institute of Statistical Mathematics, an academic research organization in Japan, the Company developed an innovative system that addresses these issues to provide higher farm yield and contribute to a sustainable rubber supply over the long term.
-Leveraging big data that includes various farm data, yield projections, and tree varieties, the system uses a mathematical model developed by Bridgestone together with a programming approach to derive an optimal solution for planting trees: what clones of trees, when, where, and how much to plant.
+Leveraging big data that includes various farm data, yield projections, and tree varieties, the system uses a mathematical model developed by Bridgestone together with a programming approach to derive an optimal solution for planting trees.
+These solutions include guidance on which tree clones, when, where, and how many to plant.

 Going forward, Bridgestone will further customize the system before offering it for use at other farms with the aim of contributing to a sustainable and stable global supply of natural rubber.